Towards the quantum exceptional series: Calculations

 Typically, we may choose to think about a diagrammatically defined tangle invariant as a morphism of planar algebras $\mathsf{Tangle} \to \mathcal{Q}$ for some planar algebra $\mathcal{Q}$, sending the crossing to a suitable element of $\mathcal{Q}_4$.
 With our limited set of operations in the target planar algebra, we can only compute the (conjectural) invariants of links which we can generate from the crossing using available operations.

-\begin{definition} The \emph{width} of a planar graph generically embedded in the plane is the maximum number of intersections with a horizontal line.
-The width of a planar graph is the minimum width over all generic embeddings.
+\begin{definition} The \emph{width} of a generic embedding of a planar graph in the plane is the maximum number of intersections with a horizontal line.
+The width of an abstract planar graph is the minimum width over all generic embeddings.

-The \emph{Conway width} of a 4-valent planar graph is the width of its \emph{basic polyhedron}, the graph after repeatedly collapsing all digons.
+The \emph{basic polyhedron} of a 4-valent planar graph is the graph obtained by repeatedly collapsing all digons to a point.
+The \emph{Conway width} of a 4-valent planar graph is the width of its basic polyhedron.
 The Conway width of a link diagram is the Conway width of the graph where all crossings are replaced by $4$-valent vertices, and the Conway width of a link is the minimum over all diagrams.
-In particular, algebraic links are those with Conway width~$2$, and there are no links with Conway width~$4$. \end{definition}
+In particular, algebraic (a.k.a.\ arborescent) links are those with Conway width~$2$, and there are no links with Conway width~$4$. \end{definition}

-It is easy to see that with the available planar operations, we can evaluate all Conway width 6 links.
+Motivation for these definitions comes from Conway's classification of small knots \cite{MR258014}.
+It is easy to see that with the available planar operations, we can evaluate all links of Conway width at most 6.

 \begin{lemma} All knots and links with at most 12 crossings have Conway width at most 6, with exceptions of the two alternating links